Young girl critically injured in Britt Reid crash back home and recovering

-KANSAS CITY, MO (KCTV) -- The 6-year-old girl critically injured in the Feb.
+KANSAS CITY, Missouri (KCTV, KSMO) -- The 6-year-old girl critically injured in the Feb.
 4 crash involving then-Chiefs assistant coach Britt Reid is now back at home and recovering, her family says.

 The family posted an update this week, saying: